aliyun/terraform-provider-alicloud/website/docs/d/polardb_global_database_networks.html.markdown

 * `ids` - (Optional, ForceNew, Computed)  A list of Global Database Network IDs.
 * `gdn_id` - (Optional, ForceNew)  The ID of the Global Database Network.
 * `db_cluster_id` - (Optional, ForceNew) The ID of the cluster.
-* `description` - (Optional, Computed) The description of the Global Database Network.
+* `description` - (Optional, ForceNew, Computed) The description of the Global Database Network.
-* `status` - The status of the Global Database Network.
+* `status` - (Optional, ForceNew) The status of the Global Database Network.
 Valid values:
 	- `creating`: The Global Database Network is being created.
 	- `active`: The Global Database Network is running.
 	- `deleting`: The Global Database Network is being deleted.